 Both shoes are built to last, being made of materials that are machine washable.
 I have not had my Rothy’s long enough to test their washing capabilities, but have washed my Allbirds multiple times and they are still good as new.
 Both brands also claim to be good for the environment.
 According to their websites, Allbirds flats are made from eucalyptus tree fiber, castor bean oil, and Brazilian sugarcane; whereas Rothy’s are made from plastic water bottles and bio-based algae strobel boards.

 I have not had my Rothy’s long enough to give an accurate response since I feel like they need to be broken in a bit more, but as of now I think my Allbirds are more comfortable.
 I have worn them at Disney, on vacation, etc. and have had never any problems with them.
 With that said, I do think that the Rothy’s are very comfortable and a close second.
+UPDATE: After wearing Rothy’s for a few months, I think that Allbirds are much more comfortable.

 What is your favorite brand of ballet flats?